-Consumer groups accuse Temu of manipulating online shoppers
+Consumer Groups Accuse Temu Of Manipulating Online Shoppers

 They believe Temu is distorting or impairing consumers' ability to make "free and informed decisions" while shopping online, in violation of the EU's mammoth online content law known as the Digital Services Act (DSA).

-The platform fails to provide enough information about traders on Temu, "frequently leaving consumers in the dark about who they are purchasing products from", BEUC said.
+BEUC charged that Temu fails to provide enough information about traders on the platform, "frequently leaving consumers in the dark about who they are purchasing products from".

-And there is not enough information about how its "opaque" recommendation system works, it added, which is mandatory under the DSA.
+And there is not enough information about how its "opaque" recommendation system works, it added, despite transparency being mandatory under the DSA.

 Temu, owned by China's PDD Holdings, has already come under pressure in Europe.